sharjeelfaiq/express-mongodb-mongoose-auth-and-user-management/README.md

 ## API Endpoints 📌

 See the [API Endpoints Documentation](./docs/swagger) for a comprehensive list of endpoints, their descriptions, and required parameters.
+Set-up the project and access the API documentation at `http://localhost:5000/api-docs`.

 Here is a quick overview: